-Sex and sexuality have existed within schools so long as the institutions themselves.
+Sex and sexuality have existed within schools as long as the institutions themselves have existed.
 The contexts in which bodies engage in behaviour with a sexual edge may have changed, but the acts themselves resonate across time.

-We know about these thirty allegations because they were communicated to the Superintendent of Education, his correspondence being the body of data whence they come.
+We know about these thirty allegations because they were communicated to the superintendent of education, his correspondence being the body of data from whence they come.
 The state's reluctance to act, despite having ultimate authority, continues into the present day.
-Centralization of schooling has tended to focus on elements of education most easily controlled by virtue of being able to be measured and counted.
+Centralization of schooling has tended to focus on those elements of education that can most easily be controlled by virtue of their being able to be measured and counted.
 We prefer to consider students and teachers to be rational beings whose bodies defer to their minds.
-Body behaviour is by its very nature not amenable to legislation, whose logical basis is at odds with the subtle shades of grey that colour most of our actions to do with sexuality and the body.
+Body behaviour and body talk is by its very nature not amenable to legislation, whose logical basis is at odds with the subtle shades of grey that colour most of our actions to do with sexuality and the body.
 The inability to accept sexual desire as part of the human condition put the onus in these thirty cases on localities.
 Very often it was parental action in the form of boycott which, directly or indirectly, precipitated a resolution.
 The end result sometimes had far less to do with the merits of the allegation than with excising the taint of sexuality from the school and, perhaps also, the locality.
 By virtue of being outsiders, teachers were expendable.

 It is important to emphasize that both teachers and students sometimes woefully misbehaved.
 With some students, judicious handling of the situation likely prevented reoccurrence, but the situation with teachers was far more serious.
 The allegations represented acts of will with long-term implications for the organization of public schooling.
-The 1888 legislation making it possible to fire teachers for "gross misconduct" acknowledged their seriousness.
+The 1888 legislation making it possible to fire teachers for "gross misconduct" acknowledged the seriousness of such allegations.
 Localities sometimes struggled to reconcile their assumptions about the teacher as a role model, so central to the rhetoric of public schooling, with accusations originating with small children.
 All sides lost out in these encounters with sexuality.
 Numerous children had their lives scarred in circumstances where no one, except possibly their parents, treated their situations as seriously as they might have done.

-Males are more susceptible to allegations of improper body behaviour than females.
-Some scholars have argued that men are by nature "more aggressive and sexually impulsive."129 What is clear is that men were, to some extent, the victims of their gender.
+Males are more susceptible to allegations of improper body behaviour and body talk than females.
+Some scholars have argued that men are by nature "more aggressive and sexually impulsive."128 What is clear is that men were, to some extent, the victims of their gender.
 Not only was sexual desire considered to be the prerogative of men, the greater power they exercised in society made them dangerous in circumstances where the situation appeared to be spinning out of control.
-Over the last three decades of the nineteenth century the proportion of men in the classroom declined from 60 to 40 per cent, whereas the proportion of encounters with sexuality occurring in schools employing male teachers rose from 50 per cent (5/10) in the 1870s to 80 per cent (8/10) and then fully 90 per cent (9/10) in the 1890s.
-Where the charges were against students, about two-thirds (10/15) of the teachers were male.
+Over the last three decades of the nineteenth century the proportion of men in the classroom declined from 60 to 40 per cent, whereas the proportion of encounters with sexuality occurring in schools employing male teachers rose from 50 per cent (five out of ten) in the 1870s to 80 per cent (eight out of ten) and then fully 90 per cent (nine out of ten) in the 1890s.
+Where the charges were against students, about 66 per cent (ten out of fifteen) of the teachers were male.
 Apart from three incidents in the 1870s, all of the fifteen allegations against teachers were levelled at men.
-In similar fashion, Bruce Curtis discovered for Ontario that, "despite the overwhelming numerical superiority of women in the teaching force (72 per cent by 1901), complaints of illicit sexual behaviour were far more frequently made against male teachers."130
+In similar fashion, Bruce Curtis discovered for Ontario that, "despite the overwhelming numerical superiority of women in the teaching force (72 per cent by 1901), complaints of illicit sexual behaviour were far more frequently made against male teachers."129